psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 Far beyond all e'er famed in song.

 LVI.
-" What royal *Dún* is yon, O queen,
+"What royal *Dún* is yon, O queen,
 That stands serene on yon hill-side,
 Whose towers and columns so stately spring —
-What prince or king doth there abide ? "
+What prince or king doth there abide? "

 LVII.
-" In yonder *Dún* a sad queen dwells
+"In yonder *Dún* a sad queen dwells
 Whom force compels her life to mourn —
 Whom Fovor fierce of the Mighty Blows
 Doth there enclose from friends' arms torn.

 LVIII.
-" But captive though to that pirate proud
+"But captive though to that pirate proud
 She yet hath vowed by geasa grave,
 Never for life to be his wife
-Till won in strife 'gainst champion brave ! "
+Till won in strife 'gainst champion brave!"

 LIX.
-"Blessing and bliss be thine " I cried
+"Blessing and bliss be thine" I cried
-" O maid bright eyed, for thy welcome word,
+"O maid bright eyed, for thy welcome word,
 Tho' grieved that woman such fate should meet
-Music more sweet I ne'er have heard !
+Music more sweet I ne'er have heard!

 LX.
-" For now we'll go to that high-placed *Dún*
+"For now we'll go to that high-placed *Dún*
 And help full soon that maid distressed,
 A champion's steel shall Fovor feel
-And 'neath my heel shall his neck be pressed ! "
+And 'neath my heel shall his neck be pressed!"

 LXI.
 To Fovor's stronghold then we rode-—